-Agriculture has a long history in Stonington and is a vital component of our community.
-Agricultural activities have an economic impact and also provide environmental, scenic, food security, recreational, tourism, and fiscal benefits.
-Moreover, residents and consumers are increasingly seeking locally grown and raised products, healthier lifestyles and more direct access to their food sources.
+Agriculture has a long history in Stonington and remains a vital component of our Agricultural activities have an economic impact and also provide environmental, scenic, food security, recreational, tourism, and fiscal benefits.
+Moreover, residents and consumers are increasingly seeking locally grown and raised products, healthier foods and more direct access to their food sources.